mgunter-pivotal/pcf-hugo-workshop/content/post/lab-9.md

     ```

 ### Step 5

-Open the app url in a Browser
+##### Open the Application in a Browser

-    When you push the apps, it will give the url route to the app.
+    When you push the apps, PCF will provide an URL to access the application
     <img src="/images/pcf-env-viewer.png" alt="PCF Environment Viewer" style="width: 70%;"/>

 ## Deploying .NET Core Applications